Determination Sodium Sulphate Assay by Ion-Exchange and Gravimetric Methods

 A uniform sample, result should give a precision of ±0.5%.

 sample and state whether the result meets the specification.
-The report shall quote the test method 24176B, the analyst, any recommended action and date of analysis.
+The report shall quote the test method the analyst, any recommended action and date of analysis.

-sodium Sulphate Assay by Gravimetric Method
+Sodium sulphate Assay by Gravimetric Method

-Assay using the Gravimetric Method used in Weinheim for denture products.
+An assay using the Gravimetric Method used in Weinheim for denture products.

 SCOPE